Logo-jrhs

 Background: Prematurity and neonatal hypotrophy (defined as a Z-score below -2 for weight, length, or head circumference) increase the risk of perinatal morbidity, mortality, and long-term developmental disorders.
 This study examines the growth trajectories of Moroccan preterm infants and investigates the factors influencing their overall growth outcomes at six months, including weight, length, and head circumference.

-Study design: A retrospective longitudinal cohort study.
+Study Design: A retrospective longitudinal cohort study.

-Results: Gestational age ≥ 32 weeks (OR = 6.66, 95% CI: 1.21, 36.72; P=0.029) and multiparity (OR = 12.09, 95% CI: 2.12, 68.93; P=0.005) predicted growth outcomes, while hospitalization ≥10 days reduced the likelihood (OR = 0.05, 95% CI: 0.01, 0.27; P=0.001).
-Male sex and antibiotic use showed non-significant trends (P=0.053).
+Results: Gestational age of≥32 weeks (OR=6.66, 95% CI: 1.21, 36.72; P=0.029) and multiparity (OR=12.09, 95% CI: 2.12, 68.93; P=0.005) predicted growth outcomes, while a hospital stay of≥10 days reduced the likelihood (OR=0.05, 95% CI: 0.01, 0.27; P=0.001).
+Male gender and antibiotic use showed non-significant trends (P=0.053).

-Conclusions: Close monitoring and targeted nutritional strategies are essential to improve postnatal growth in preterm infants.
+Conclusion: Close monitoring and targeted nutritional strategies are essential to improve postnatal growth in preterm infants.

 First Name